pytools4dart/pytools4dart/docs/user_guides/00_installation.md

 import laspy
 import pytools4dart
 ```
-If any of these package is cannot be imported correctly, it should be uninstalled and installed again, e.g. for generateDS
+If any of these package lead to an error, it should be uninstalled and installed again, e.g. for generateDS
 (see [environment.yml](https://gitlab.com/pytools4dart/pytools4dart/blob/master/environment.yml) for the other packages):
 ```commandline
 pip uninstall generateDS
 pip install git+https://gitlab.irstea.fr/florian.deboissieu/generateds.git
 ```
+In case of an error see section [Known errors](#known-errors).

 ## Configure